filecoin-project/FIPs/FIPS/fip-xxxx-deal-collateral.md

 The built-in market actor constrains the data that storage providers (SPs) can store in sectors, limiting their utility and value.
 It supports only a single, simple deal schema and policies, and does not support a range of desirable market features.
 The built-in market actor is also expensive to use.
-Publishing deals is the largest on-chain cost of QA power onboarding, and currently consumes a large fraction of total chain bandwidth.
+Publishing deals is the largest on-chain cost of QA power onboarding, and currently consumes a large fraction of total chain bandwidth (44% of all gas used over the 30 days to 2023-07-18).
 Much of this cost is unnecessary in the case of simple verified deals with no client payment, because the verified registry actor already records information describing the datacap allocation.
 The built-in market plays no necessary role in allocating or accounting for QA power.